 For more information on this Pol Light moment read the following articles:

 - Pence Donates Blood to Support Scalise, Others Injured on Baseball Field (Fox News, June 20, 2017).

 - Mike Pence, Others Donate to Capital Hill Blood Bank in Honor of Scalise (ABC News, David Caplan, June 21, 2017)

 Mike Pence has been featured on other posts at the Pol Light blog that can be found by searching for the Label Mike Pence.

 Pol Light does not endorse political candidates.
 We present a brighter side to politics when they are found on either side of the aisle.
 We don't have to agree with all of a person's politics to recognize these bright moments.

-The photo of John Boehner used in this post is in the Public Domain.
+The photo of Mike Pence is in the Public Domain.